lalitpo/manage-account-service/README.md

    directly from the IDE.
    However, in case, you want a separate UI for it, use [pgAdmin](https://www.pgadmin.org)

+5. . **Run the Application:**
-5. Run the application by running file : ManageAccountApplication.java located at manage-account-app/src/main/java/com/finmid/manageaccountapp/ManageAccountApplication.java
+   - Run the application by executing the file `ManageAccountApplication.java` located at:
+     `manage-account-app/src/main/java/com/finmid/manageaccountapp/ManageAccountApplication.java`

+6. **Testing the Application:**
-    1. In your favourite REST API client, like [Postman](https://www.postman.com/), you can test below REST APIs to test the functionalities of the application.
+   - Using your favorite REST API client, such as [Postman](https://www.postman.com/), you can test the functionality of the application by sending requests to the following REST APIs.

+7. **Swagger Documentation:**
-    2. Sample Requests and detailed information is documented for each REST API in a swagger file manage-account-service.yaml in the root directory.
-You can access it using Swagger UI or any other Swagger UI compatible tool.
+   - Detailed information and sample requests for each REST API are documented in the Swagger file `manage-account-service.yaml` located in the root directory.
+You can access this documentation using Swagger UI or any other Swagger UI compatible tool.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Improvements